-This Addendum for Transport Connectivity (this “TCA”) is entered into between Motorola Solutions Connectivity, Inc., with offices at 500 W Monroe St., Suite 4400, Chicago, IL 60661 (“Motorola”), a wholly owned subsidiary of Motorola Solutions, Inc. (“MSI”), and the entity set forth in the signature block below or in the MCA or Primary Agreement (“Customer”), and will be subject to, and governed by, the terms of the Master Customer Agreement or other Primary Agreement entered into between Customer and MSI, effective as of the earlier of (a) the first purchase of a Product or Service from Motorola, and (b) the date of the last signature on the first Ordering Document between the Parties (the applicable agreement referred to herein as the “the Agreement”), and the applicable Addenda.
+This Addendum for Transport Connectivity (this “TCA”) is entered into between Motorola Solutions Connectivity, Inc., with offices at 500 W Monroe St., Suite 4400, Chicago, IL 60661 (“Motorola”), a wholly owned subsidiary of Motorola Solutions, Inc. (“MSI”), and the entity set forth in the signature block below or in the MCA or Primary Agreement (“Customer”), and will be subject to, and governed by, the terms of the Motorola Solutions Customer Agreement or other Primary Agreement entered into between Customer and MSI, effective as of the earlier of (a) the first purchase of a Product or Service from Motorola, and (b) the date of the last signature on the first Ordering Document between the Parties (the applicable agreement referred to herein as the “the Agreement”), and the applicable Addenda.
 Capitalized terms used in this TCA, but not defined herein, will have the meanings set forth in the Agreement or the applicable Addenda.

 If you are purchasing Products and Services (as defined below) on behalf of your employer or another entity, you warrant that: (a) you have authority to bind your employer or the applicable entity, as “Customer” to this Addendum; (b) you have read and understand this Addendum; and (c) on behalf of the Customer that you represent, you agree to this Addendum.
 If you do not have the legal authority to bind your employer or the applicable entity as Customer to this Addendum, please do not complete the purchase of Products and Services from Motorola.